-Students can sit an optional written examination to be used in their ATAR calculation, however, only one course (BDC) can be counted towards the ATAR.
-Please note that Sport Coaching cannot be used in determining university eligibility.
+Students can sit an optional written examination to be used in their ATAR calculation.
+Please note that Sport Coaching and Manufafacturing and Engineering cannot be used in determining university eligibility.
+However, students successfully completing Certificate III qualifications receive an ATAR equivalent of 67 towards University entry at Newcastle University.